hasura/ndc-postgres/docs/deployment.md

 _Note: Mention any dependencies for these components, any other requirements, or pre-checks like deploying multitenants before ndc release, changelog format, etc._

+## CICD a generic flow for any components

+Go throw the diagram to understand the fundamental setup of CICD in general, meaning this is standard across components.
+Check out the document [v3-cicd-flow](https://docs-internal.hasura-app.io/books/hasura-v3-deployment-operations/page/v3-cicd-flow)

 ## When is my change released?

 - Every commit to the main triggers the [release pipeline](https://buildkite.com/hasura/release-ndc-postgres-config-server/builds/752).